Alan Robock's trip to Cuba, December 12-16, 2011

 It turned out that Peter Agre and I were the only Americans invited, along with Juan Carlos and Tomás, and we spent 3 1/2 hours with Fidel.
 We waited for a little while, and then entered the same room where I met with Fidel last year.
 He greeted me, and we sat at a table with Fidel Castro Ruz, his wife Dalia Soto del Valle, his sons Fidel Castro Diaz-Balart and Antonio Castro Soto del Valle, and Peter Agre, Juan Carlos Antuña, Tomás Gutiérrez, and Betty Muñoz (interpreter) on the other.
 Fidel talked 99% of the time, and we talked only 1%, but it was fascinating.
 Fidel seemed to really enjoy the opportunity to talk about lots of things.
 Peter and I wrote down what we remembered from the meeting, including Fidel's views on the Bay of Pigs invasion, the Cuban Missile Crisis, Presidents Kennedy and Nixon, movies, books, and his youth, which you can read here.
 As we were leaving I shook hands with Fidel, and he commented that I had grown since we had met the year before.
 So I stooped down to be the same height, but I can think of many other captions for this picture.
 I gave Fidel a baseball cap and he said he would put it on before we left, but did not.
 However, Fidelito liked his.
 We left the next day, and I was surprised at how many flights there are each day between Miami and Havana.

 The trip is described in detail in the AGU Atmospheric Sciences Section Newsletter Vol. 6, No. 2 (5.4 Mb).
 It is not illegal for Americans to travel to Cuba.
-The rules are described at http://atmospheres.agu.org/research-travel-to-cuba/, and I encourage other scientists to engage in scientific exchange with Cuba.
+You can travel legally to Cuba for research, and I encourage other scientists to engage in scientific exchange with Cuba.